 Community standards are designed to promote and preserve an atmosphere conducive to community living.
 Community standards are developed by all residents as a collective unit within the first week of the Fall semester and will be posted on the floor.
 All residents are responsible for knowing and adhering to these standards.
 Additionally, roommates will create a roommate or apartment agreement at the beginning of the academic year.
 These standards are to be adhered to by the occupants of the room and guests of the room.
 All standards are supplemental to the Community Standards, Residence Life Handbook, and the Housing Contract.
 Any violation of the standards may result in disciplinary action.
-Standards that duplicate Community Standard violations are noted after the standard with the appropriate Community Standard violation.
-When possible, allegations involving violating these standards will be charged under the Community Standards.
-Any housing community standard, not duplicating a Student Code of Conduct, may be treated as an administrative violation for failing to meet Housing Standards,
+Standards that duplicate Community Standard violations are noted after the standard with the appropriate

+Community Standard violation.
+When possible, allegations involving violations of these standards will be charged under the University's Community Standards.
+Any housing violation may be treated as an administrative violation for failing to meet Housing Standards, Housing Contract or the Residence Life Handbook or referred to Community Standards Violations.